Answered By: KRS Archive Last Updated: Aug 02, 2017 Views: 2233

-AHS’s Knowledge Management Department has purchased a license for DynaMed that extends until March 2016.
-Careful evaluation of the tool, and its utility for AHS clinicians, will inform future purchasing decisions.
+While AHS’s Knowledge Management Department has purchased a license for DynaMed, careful yearly evaluation of the tool, and its utility for AHS clinicians, will inform future renewal and purchasing decisions.

 Are continuing medical education (CME) credits available for searches performed in DynaMed?